-Paul K. Kearns, Interim Laboratory Director, is a fellow of the American Association for the Advancement of Science and a member of the American Nuclear Society and the Society for Conservation Biology.
+Paul K. Kearns, Laboratory Director, is a fellow of the American Association for the Advancement of Science and a member of the American Nuclear Society and the Society for Conservation Biology.
 He holds a Ph.D. in health sciences, a master's degree in bionucleonics and a bachelor's in natural resources and environmental sciences, all from Purdue University.
 He has previously worked at Battelle Global Laboratory Operations and served as president and managing director of Battelle-Italia, Rome, Italy.
 He was director of the Idaho National Engineering and Environmental Laboratory, Idaho Falls, Idaho and acting director of the Office of Energy Management, in Washington, D.C.

-The data … Read More »
+Goal … Read More »

 I hope everyone had a very safe and restful holiday break, and is ready for another great year.